 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard General Headquarters tank battalions.
 The GHQ battalions were still considered infantry and created a “buffer” between the armor forces and infantry to protect the regular army tank battalions from being used by the infantry when they wanted tanks.
 If the infantry wanted tanks, the GHQ tank battalions were available to them.
 The army believed this would allow the Armor Force to develop into a real fighting force.
 To do this the Minnesota National Guard was informed on September 1, 1940, that the tank company was being called to federal service for one year as A Company, 194th Tank Battalion.

-Due to a lumber industry strike in Washington State, the barracks for the 194th would not be finished, so the induction into the regular army was postponed from November 1940 until February 1941.
-Ed and the other officers were given physicals and if they passed, they were inducted into the regular Army.
-On February 10, 1941, the Minnesota National Guard tank company officially became A Company.
-After this was done, the enlisted men who passed their physicals were issued clothing, field equipment, and barracks baggage.
-They also were issued tick bags, to be filled with straw and serve as mattresses on the bunks.
+The tank company was scheduled to be called up on November 25th and serve for one year in the regular Army, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
+In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
+That morning, the company officially became A Company, 194th Tank Battalion.
+A few days earlier, Miller and the other officers were given physicals.
+The enlisted men were given physicals and were issued clothing, field equipment, and barracks baggage.
+They also were issued tick bags, to be filled with straw and serve as mattresses, on the bunks.
 Bunks were set up in the armory on the main drill floor, the stage, and the second floor of the armory.
 Their first meal as members of the army was pork and beans, boiled potatoes, bread and butter, cabbage salad, cheese, apple pie, and coffee.
 Sgt.
 Russell Swearingen had the job of inspecting the company’s tanks and other equipment which was being shipped to Ft.
 Lewis, Washington, ahead of the company.

-The soldiers’ second day of living in the armory was spent preparing for the trip to Washington State.
+The company’s second day of living in the armory was spent preparing for the trip to Washington State.
 Their first meal of the day was breakfast which was: stewed prunes, oatmeal, scrambled eggs, bacon, sweet rolls, milk, butter, and coffee.
-For lunch, they were fed boiled pork sausages, boiled potatoes, spinach, head lettuce, bread and butter, pie, and coffee.
+They were fed boiled pork sausages, boiled potatoes, spinach, head lettuce, bread and butter, pie, and coffee for lunch.
 This was followed by a dinner of stewed chicken, mashed potatoes, celery and radishes, bread and butter, ice cream for dessert, and coffee.

 The next morning the train arrived at Livingston, Montana, and had a 15-minute stop.
 Again the soldiers left the train to see what they could see.
 It was there the train had to be held because Pvt.
 Arthur Thomas and Pvt.
 Raymond Fox had roamed too far from the depot – while looking for a present for someone – and did not get back to the station on time.
 Cpl.
 Kenneth Porwoll was caught by the men with KP and ended up on the crew cleaning up after the meal.